SmarDen-tech/SmarDen.Tech/README.md

 Once the element is created, you'll see the list of elements along with their specific "Element ID" and "Device ID".

 * You'll be needing these element IDs and Device IDs while programming your IoT Hardware.

+Now to use the platform with your IoT device, you need to download the "smarden_tech.h" and use it according in your skecth.

+You can see the functions that you can use in the arduino sketch from the "Library Functions.md" file.

+Happy Coding!